Skip to main content

 You need an HTTPS endpoint GitLab can POST to.
 Cosmos provisions one for you.

-1. Go to Settings → Webhooks and click Create a new webhook.
+1. Go to Configuration → Webhooks and click Create a new webhook.

 2. Copy the webhook URL and bearer secret — you can’t retrieve the secret later.